Archonic944/midigym/README.md

 ## Beta testing

-> *By playing midigym right now, you agree to being a beta tester.
-Already played?
-Too late, beta tester!*

 The site is *very* incomplete, and although I have tried to polish it as much as possible, please be aware that you are playing an incomplete version of the site.
 There are many features that some would consider necessary for the site to achieve its goals (see To-do) that are not present right now.
 When you play, *please* to [contact me](linktr.ee/archonic) with any small suggestions/personal gripes you may have with the site.
 If you find a **reproducable bug** or have a **comprehensive suggestion for a new feature**, please make a new post on the [issues page](https://github.com/Archonic944/midigym/issues).

 ## Contributing

-I am open to any and all contributions!
+I am open to any and all code contributions!

 > *No, not desparate enough...*